AIS shopCareers

 Belinda Stowell

-As AIS Coach Development Lead with WAIS, Belinda works closely with those coaches in WA and across the national programs.
-Together with the team, she works with the AIS National Gen 32 Coach program, supports the Womens Talent program and leads the AIS Summit Coach program.
-An Olympic Gold Medallist in sailing in Sydney 2000 in the 470 class, Belinda transitioned to coaching in the role as Head Coach of the WAIS Sailing program for 18 years, leading the program and supporting the development of Olympic gold medal winning sailors before moving into Coach Development.
-She joined the AIS HP Coach Development team in 2022, and has a passion for making a positive difference, helping coaches grow and perform at the highest level.
+Belinda is the AIS Coach Development Lead with WAIS.
+She works closely with coaches across Western Australia and national programs, supporting capability development and high performance practice.
+Together with the team, she contributes to the AIS National Gen 32 Coach Program, supports the Women’s Talent Program, and leads the AIS Summit Coach Program.
+An Olympic gold medallist in sailing at Sydney 2000 in the 470 class, Belinda transitioned into coaching and spent 18 years as Head Coach of the WAIS Sailing Program.
+She led the program and supported the development of Olympic gold medal winning sailors, building sustained success across multiple campaigns before moving into coach development.
+Belinda joined the AIS HP Coach Development team in 2022.
+She is committed to making a positive impact, working alongside coaches to grow capability, strengthen performance environments, and support the next generation of high-performance coaches across Australia.

 • Claire Lambe